debezium/debezium-design-documents/DDD-7.md

 An engine stage that requires special attention is the one during which tasks are started.
 At this stage connections the databases are being created and if something bad happens or the  engine is shut down while tasks are being started, it may result in various leaked resources, e.g. unclosed replication slots.
 For more detail about possible issues, please see [DBZ-2534](https://issues.redhat.com/browse/DBZ-2534).
-To prevent this situation, transition from `STARING_TASKS` into  `STOPPING`  won't be possible by calling engine's `close()` method.
+To prevent this situation, transition from `STARTING_TASKS` into  `STOPPING`  won't be possible by calling engine's `close()` method.
-Also, `STARING_TASKS` must finish completely.
+Also, `STARTING_TASKS` must finish completely.
 Even if one of the threads fails to start the task it was running, the main (engine) thread has to wait for all other tasks until they finish (no matter if successfully or not) before moving into the `STOPPING` state.
-In general, transition `STARING_TASKS` ->  `STOPPING` is possible, but it should happen only in the case when an exception was thrown from method starting tasks and only until all threads starting tasks have finished.
+In general, transition `STARTING_TASKS` ->  `STOPPING` is possible, but it should happen only in the case when an exception was thrown from method starting tasks and only until all threads starting tasks have finished.

 #### Exception handling